yechs/android-smsmms/README.md

 ## Notes

-Run `./gradlew :library:assembleRelease` to build the library.
+Run `./gradlew :library:assembleDebug` to build the library.

-The aar file will be in `library/build/outputs/aar/library-release.aar`.
+The aar file will be in `library/build/outputs/aar/library-debug.aar`.
 Use this to add to your project.

 # Prior stuff